smileart/omg/README.md

 Why
 ===============
-Just one more handcrafted gear to follow DRY principle and stop doing things again and again.
+Just one more handcrafted gear set to follow DRY principle and stop doing things again and again.

 ![OMG!](./images/omg.gif "OMG!")